GOSPEL TAKEAWAYS: 12 Most critical Christian apologetics and resources to share the Gospel

 - The world, as we know, is coming to an end.
 Love compels us to let others know they can be saved.
 (1 John 4:19).

-Sharing the Gospel is not converting someone to a religion: Jesus alone saves (Romans 3:23, Acts 4:12).
-Not by church membership, not by doing good works and boasting about it.
+Sharing the Gospel is not converting someone to a religion: Jesus alone saves (Romans 3:23, Acts 4:12); not by membership; not by doing good works and boasting it.
 (Ephesians 2:8-9)

 5. The Gospel in a nutshell